An Explanation on Principles

 Sati is often found translated as mindfulness or recollection.

-It is the seventh step on the noble eightfold way, the path heading to the cessation of suffering.
-Mindfulness, awareness, would be sampajañña (SN47,2, SN47.35) so we can quickly skip that as a valid interpretation.
-Of sati it is said that it means memory.
-It would be handy if a translation could be done by meaning and by letter, but memory doesn't quite fit hence the use of recollection.
-But let's look into this a bit more.
-First textual, by looking at what is called sati (SN45.8) and then practical, discoverable, by looking at the noble eightfold way as here the steps lead on from one to another.
+It is the seventh member of the noble eight-membered way on the path heading to the cessation of suffering.
+And it is said of sati that it means memory.
+It would be handy if a translation could be done by meaning and by letter but memory doesn't quite fit and recollection or mindfulness are used.
+Now, mindfulness, or awareness, would be sampajañña, see SN 47,2 and SN 47.35, so we can quickly skip that as a valid interpretation.
+But let's look into sati a bit more.
+First textual, by looking at what is called sati (SN 45.8) and then practical, discoverable, by looking at the noble eight-membered way as here these members lead on from one to another.
+So with recollection for sati we would get:

 As to what is called recollection:

-And as recollection on the noble eightfold way:
+And as member of the noble eight-membered way:

 'With right view, right attitude; with right attitude, right speech; with right speech, right doing; with right doing, right way of life; with right way of life, right exertion; with right exertion, right recollection; with right recollection, right concentration'.

-Recollection would take some justification to make it seem to work; that what is called sati doesn't quite look like what we would expect to see for what recollection is at all, and it doesn't flow quite smoothly from the previous steps into the following one either.
-So it doesn't work.
-Then let's approach sati differently:
+And so, recollection would take some justification to make it seem to work; that what is called sati doesn't quite look like what we would expect to see for what recollection, or memory, is at all, and it doesn't flow quite smoothly from the previous member into the following one either.
+So it doesn't quite work.
+Then let's approach sati differently.

 Normally we dwell in the world, going after all sorts of interesting experiences.
 We can dwell in a book, we can dwell in the past, but when not falling for that, then what is there left to dwell in?
-Body, if what is looked into is body, or feelings if what looked into are feelings, mind ... principles ... thus to dwell in one's own domain is here what is left to do.
+Body, if what is looked into is body, or feelings if what looked into are feelings, or mind ... or principles ... thus to dwell in one's own domain is here what is left to do.
 Suppose someone is reading a book, quite absorbed, oblivious to the world outside.
 It can happened that when a person calls them they would not hear it.
 It doesn't mean they don't hear sounds; suppose there was music playing and that gets stopped, this might get noticed even though they where oblivious to what was playing; it just all became background noise.
 So this person is absorbed while they are seen turning the pages, while the story is very much alive for them.
-We call this being absorbed, dwelling, living, in the story.
-But how would you call it when someone sets aside the avarice and distress about the world in order to turn inwards?
+We can call this being absorbed, dwelling, living, in the story but how would you call it when someone sets aside the avarice and distress about the world, draws back from the outside world, in order to turn inwards, to their own domain?

 I would call this meditating.
-So why not just call it that then?
-Let's see if it would fit the two points:
+So, let's see if it would fit the two points:

 As to what is called meditation:

-And as meditation on the noble eightfold way:
+And as member of the noble eight-membered way:

 'with right exertion, right meditation; with right meditation, right concentration.'

 Here too it flows smoothly right?
-Meditation fits within the mass of Concentration.
-That it sides with concentration is something even people who don't know anything about the noble eightfold way might say, let alone the wise in the world.
+That meditation sides with concentration is something even people who don't know anything about the noble eight-membered way might say; it is not strange to see that the training to advance in mind would involve meditation.
+Right meditation enables right concentration.

 It doesn't seem to be the case that sati, in this context, must mean memory.
 It is not used that way, not in the translations nor in the Pāḷi.
-By looking at what it is that is called sati, and it's place on the path, we got a fitting rendering which may or may not be done by the letter, for all I know it could be a homonym.
+By looking at that what is called sati and it's place on the path we got a fitting rendering which even might be done by the letter, for all I know it could be a homonym.
 I used to find meditation vague 'what is it you do?' but explained as dwelling in body, feeling, mind, principles, so to turn inwards into one's own domain, and by telling what is preliminary done through right exertion 'by removing the avarice and distress about the world' it became quite practical.

 Pāḷi-English